TrumanBrown/shorts-generator/README.md

 - Azure OpenAI resource with a GPT-4 deployment
 - Azure Speech service key and region

+Optional:

+- ElevenLabs account if you want to use `TTS_PROVIDER=elevenlabs`

 ## Setup

 ### 1. Clone the repository